 Heme, an iron-containing pigment, is an essential cofactor of numerous hemoproteins.
 Virtually all cells of the human body require and synthesize heme.
-However, most heme is synthesized in the bone marrow (by erythroblasts and reticulocytes) and is incorporated into hemoglobin.
+However, most heme (~ 85%) is synthesized in the bone marrow (by erythroblasts and reticulocytes) and is incorporated into hemoglobin.
 The liver is the second most active site of heme synthesis, most of which is incorporated into cytochrome P-450 enzymes.
-Heme synthesis requires 8 enzymes (see Table: Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency).
-These enzymes produce and transform molecular species called porphyrins (and their precursors); accumulation of these substances causes the clinical manifestations of the porphyrias.
+Heme synthesis requires 8 enzymes (see table ).
+These enzymes produce and transform molecular species called porphyrinogens or porphyrins (and their precursors); accumulation of these substances causes the clinical manifestations of the porphyrias.

-Porphyrias result from a deficiency of any of the last 7 enzymes of the heme biosynthetic pathway or from increased activity of the first enzyme in the pathway, ALA synthase-2 (ALAS 2).
-(Deficiency of ALAS 2 causes sideroblastic anemia rather than porphyria.)
+Porphyrias result from a deficiency of any of the last 7 enzymes of the heme biosynthetic pathway or from increased activity of the erythroid form of the first enzyme in the pathway, ALA synthase-2 (ALAS 2).
+(Deficiency of ALAS 2 causes sideroblastic anemia Sideroblastic Anemias Sideroblastic anemias are a diverse group of anemias characterized by the presence of increased serum iron, ferritin, and transferrin saturation as well as ringed sideroblasts (erythroblasts... read more rather than porphyria.)
 Single genes encode each enzyme; any of numerous possible mutations can alter the levels and/or the activity of the enzyme encoded by that gene.
 When an enzyme of heme synthesis is deficient or defective, its substrate and any other heme precursors normally modified by that enzyme may accumulate in bone marrow, liver, skin, or other tissues and have toxic effects.
 These precursors may appear in excess in the blood and be excreted in urine, bile, or stool.

-Although porphyrias are most precisely defined according to the deficient enzyme, classification by major clinical features (phenotype) is often useful.
-Thus, porphyrias are usually divided into 2 classes:
+Although porphyrias are most precisely defined according to the deficient enzyme, classification by main site of overproduction of heme precursors (hepatocytes or erythrocytes) or major clinical features (acute or cutaneous) is often useful.

 Urine discoloration (red or reddish brown) may occur in the symptomatic phase of all porphyrias except erythropoietic protoporphyria (EPP) and ALAD-deficiency porphyria.
-Discoloration results from oxidation of the porphyrinogens, the porphyrin precursor porphobilinogen (PBG), or both.
-Sometimes the color develops after the urine has stood in light for about 30 min, allowing time for non-enzymatic oxidation.
+Discoloration results from oxidation of the porphyrinogens to their corresponding porphyrins, the porphyrin precursor porphobilinogen (PBG), or both.
+Sometimes the color develops after the urine has stood in air or light for minutes to hours, allowing time for non-enzymatic oxidation.
 In the acute porphyrias, except in ALAD-deficiency porphyria, about 1 in 3 heterozygotes (more frequently in females than males) also have increased urinary excretion of PBG (and urine discoloration) during the latent phase.

-Patients with symptoms suggesting porphyria are screened by blood or urine tests for porphyrins or the porphyrin precursors PBG and ALA (see Table: Screening for Porphyrias).
+Patients with symptoms suggesting porphyria are screened by blood or urine tests for porphyrins or the porphyrin precursors porphobilinogen (PBG) and delta-aminolevulinic acid (ALA—see table ).
 Abnormal results on screening are confirmed by further testing.

 Several diseases unrelated to porphyrias may involve increased urinary excretion of porphyrins; this phenomenon is described as secondary porphyrinuria.

 Hematologic disorders, hepatobiliary diseases, and toxins (eg, alcohol, benzene, lead) can cause elevated urinary coproporphyrin excretion.
-Elevated coproporphyrin excretion in the urine can occur in any hepatobiliary disorder because bile is one the routes of porphyrin excretion.
+Elevated coproporphyrin excretion in the urine can occur in any hepatobiliary disorder because bile is one of the routes of porphyrin excretion.
+A large number of medications and chemicals inhibit organic anion transporters, which normally transport porphyrins, especially coproporphyrins, into the bile; common examples include artesunate, balsalazide, benazepril, chlorpropamide, cortisol, demeclocycline, diflunisal, flavonoids, irbesartan, mefenamic acid, nitazoxanide, penciclovir, probenecid, rifampicin, rosuvastatin, stiripentol, telmisartan, and valsartan, among others (1, 2 Secondary porphyrinuria references Porphyrias are rare disorders in which there are defects in the pathway of heme synthesis due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
+These deficiencies... read more ).
+Such medications may also lead to an increase in urinary porphyrin excretion.
 Uroporphyrin may also be elevated in patients with hepatobiliary disorders.
 Protoporphyrin is not excreted in urine because it is water insoluble.

-Some patients present with abdominal pain and neurologic symptoms mimicking acute porphyrias.
-Urinary ALA and PBG are typically not elevated in these diseases, and normal levels help distinguish secondary porphyrinuria from acute porphyrias.
-However, some patients with lead poisoning can have elevated urinary ALA levels.
+Disorders that cause secondary porphyrinuria (as well as disorders that cause clinical syndromes mimicking acute porphyrias) typically do not elevate urinary levels of ALA and PBG, so normal levels of ALA and PBG help distinguish secondary porphyrinuria from acute porphyrias.
+However, some patients with lead poisoning Lead Poisoning Lead poisoning often causes minimal symptoms at first but can cause acute encephalopathy or irreversible organ damage, commonly resulting in cognitive deficits in children.
+Diagnosis is by whole... read more can have elevated urinary ALA levels.
 Blood lead levels should be measured in such patients.
 If urinary ALA and PBG are normal or only slightly increased, measurement of urinary total porphyrins and high-performance liquid chromatography profiles of these porphyrins are helpful for differential diagnosis of acute porphyric syndromes.